bariir/election-analysis/README.md

 - The winner of the election was:
   - Diana DeGette who received 73.8% of the votes and 272,892 number of votes.

+ ## Election-Audit Summary:
+The code in PyPoll for the election audit can be used in different use case with little changes.
+Two uses are as follows.
+- The code can be used to audit in more than 3 counties with multiple candidates.
+- The code can be used in different counties in different states with minor changes.